mdsimon2/RPi-CamillaDSP/README.md

 sudo nano /etc/nginx/nginx.conf
 ```

-Paste the text below to the end of nginx.conf, update the IP address shown on the front panel of the Ultralite Mk5.
+Paste the text below to the end of nginx.conf, update the IP address shown on the front panel of the Ultralite Mk5 followed by :1280.

 ```
 stream {